By Laura Shannon

 1. Know what you’re looking for

 Keep a list of what you want and who it’s for.
-Then stay in your swim lane – don’t get side-tracked by other promotions along the way.
-Know how much you are prepared to spend, and resist the temptation to splurge.
+Stick to your plan, don’t get sidetracked by other promotions.
+Decide your budget in advance and resist the temptation to splurge.

 2. Research